Kumo0x1/Zh3r0_2020_CTF/README.md

 **Solution:**

-After you unzip the file you'll get a jpg image, the first thing comes to my mind is to use [jsteg](https://github.com/lukechampine/jsteg)
+After you unzip the file you'll get a jpg image, the first thing came to my mind is to use [jsteg](https://github.com/lukechampine/jsteg)
 ```bash
 jsteg reveal chall.jpg
 ```